 |Default Value||Text||The default value used to automatically populate the Field when a new Content item is added.|

 Note: For fields with listed values (such as Select field), the value of the selection (rather than its label) must be used.

 |Hint||Text||Instructions to contributors on how to fill out the Field.|

 The Hint will be displayed to the content contributor on the Content editing screen.

-When adding a new field to a Content Type, some of the above properties are required; fields can not be saved unless all required fields are filled in.
-When editing the field properties, required properties are marked with an asterisk to the left of their labels, as shown in the Example below.
+When adding a new field to a Content Type, some of the above properties are necessary; a field can not be saved unless all necessary fields are filled in.
+When editing the field properties, necessary properties are marked with an asterisk to the left of their labels, as shown in the Example below.